dcooney/instant-images/README.txt

 5. Instant Images is available in the WordPress media modal as a custom tab.
 It is available in front end page builder like Elementor, Beaver Builder and Divi.

 == Changelog ==

+= 6.1.0 - November 13, 2023 =
+* NEW: Adding localization for all image provider filters.
+* FIX: Fixed issue with CSS classname conflict with other plugins.
+* FIX: Fixed issue with search results saying `0 Results found` when there were results.
+* UPDATE: Various UI/UX updates throughout the app.

 = 6.0.1 - November 8, 2023 =
 * FIX: Fixed issue with `admin_footer_text` hook incorrectly echoing data in the WP admin.